toroworx/PowerPlanSwitcher/README.md

 ## Windows taskbar Power Plan shortcuts

+> **TODO: Implement code to update Power Plan Switcher tray icon, after clicking these taskbar shortcuts.

-By default the Power Plan shortut is shown in Windows Tray.
+By default the Power Plan shortcut is shown in Windows Tray.
 If you wish, you could also place the shortcuts in Window's taskbar:

 ### Steps to install Power Plan shortcuts to Windows taskbar